ysfgven/DSA/README.md

 # Data Structures Practice Repository

-This repository contains my personal implementations of basic data structures in Java and C++.
+This repository contains my personal implementations of basic data structures in many languages

 **Purpose:**
 - This is a learning repository where I practice and reinforce fundamental Data Structures concepts such as Stack, Queue, Linked Lists, etc.